garth/state-forms/README.md

 # state-forms

-A computed form - orignally @cerebral/forms
+A computed form - originally @cerebral/forms

+> Migrating from @cerebral/forms?
+See the migration guide at the bottom of this readme.

 ## Install